 Have you ever attended an International Precision Teaching Conference (IPTC)?
-If you answered no, then set your calendar for November 5-8, 2015.
+If you answered no, then set your calendar for the next one.
 At the conference you will not only meet some of the best practitioners and researchers in performance improvement, learning, and measurement, but also some of the nicest people you can imagine.

 Did I mention the information?
 At IPTC you will learn things.
 You will also come away with ideas.
 And if you need a chart parent, you can get one of those also!
 And the best thing?
 You can see me in full celeration ninja gear.